ataraxao/drex/introduction.md

 The second half of the solution is the Clearinghouse—the metaphorical “Dock.”
 The Dock provides the visibility required to bypass behavioral stress testing entirely.

 1. Prospective partners gather at the Dock to inspect the Ships *(verified CWA term sheets backed by proof of capital)*.
-2. Because the financial competency is already mathematically verified, behavioral stress testing becomes obsolete.
+2. Because the financial competency is already mathematically verified, there is less reliance on behavioral stress testing.
 The parties can simply interview each other for actual soft-skills compatibility.
 3. If there is a mutual fit, the parties execute the CWA.

 ---

 ## Part VII: Macro-Sociological Impact and Structural Defenses *(Speculative)*

-If the Gravity Model is adopted and the Cooperative Wealth Agreement becomes a standard market alternative, the reduction in acute psychological and financial trauma across society would be staggering.
-By fixing the base economic incentives, the CWA cures downstream sociological rot while defending itself against macro-level critiques.
+If the Gravity Model is adopted and the Cooperative Wealth Agreement becomes a standard market alternative, the reduction in acute psychological and financial trauma across society could be significant.
+By fixing the base economic incentives, the CWA could mitigate downstream sociological rot while defending itself against macro-level critiques.

 ### 1) Tournament Theory and the Cultural Pipeline